by Peter Seymour, Psychiatrist

-- Putting it down on paper.
-Write each resolution or goal down, and keep it in a visible spot – on the fridge, on a mirror or next to the computer.
+- Put it down on paper.
+Write each resolution or goal down, and keep it in a visible spot — on the fridge, on a mirror or next to the computer.

-- Marking your calendar.
+- Mark your calendar.
 Set specific deadlines for your goals, and take them one at a time.

-- Spreading the Word.
+- Spread the word.
 Tell your friends and family what you’re up to, and ask them to remind you of your goals regularly.

-- Finding a Role Model.
+- Find a role model.
 Look to someone who has achieved a similar goal, and ask them about their path to success.
 Let it serve as a reminder that you, too, can achieve your goal!

 Also remember it’s never too late to set resolutions or goals for yourself.
 One of the most significant factors in achieving change is a strong sense of commitment — if something calls to you in March or even August, it’s best to start working toward that goal while you’re motivated.